Arizona State Route 93: History

-Upon hearing of the proposed extensions, citizens of Wickenburg, Arizona, Wikieup and Aguila protested to have US 93 run through their towns instead.
+Upon hearing of the proposed extensions, citizens of Wickenburg, Wikieup and Aguila protested to have US 93 run through their towns instead.
 The protest was considered and the Arizona Highway Department changed its proposal to meet the protester's arguments.
 The Arizona State Legislature passed a bill instructing the Highway Department to eventually designate and maintain a route for US 93 from Kingman to US 60 via Wikieup once construction work was completed on existing US 93 within the state.
 The first extension proposal was modified, asking for the US 93 concurrency with US 66 and US 89 to be signed instead as US 93T and for the proposed US 193 to become US 93A.
 On June 7, 1937, the finalized proposal was submitted to the AASHO, with the US 93T and US 93A suffixes omitted.
 The proposal was not accepted.

 Construction for the proposed extension of US 93 was approved on August 21, 1942.
 On October 11, 1946, the highway between US 89 near Wickenburg and US 66 in Kingman was officially added to the state highway system as State Route 93.
 The hope was that SR 93 would eventually become the long-awaited extension of US 93 south of Kingman.
 The early route of SR 93 took a southeast jog to SR 71 and US 89 in Congress.
 Between 1956 ad 1961, SR 93 was redirected onto a more direct routing to SR 71 southwest of Congress.
 In 1954, the SR 93 designation was extended south along US 89, US 60, US 70, US 80, SR 87, SR 387 and SR 84 to the United States-Mexico International Border in Nogales.
 SR 93 now served the cities of Phoenix, Casa Grande and Tucson.
 In 1958, the Arizona Highway Department proposed for the original section of SR 93 to become an extension of US 93.
 During the AASHO meeting on June 26, 1958, the request was denied.
 At the time the proposed alignment of SR 93 between SR 71 and US 89 did not exist and was still in survey planning.
 This proposed route wasn't officially planned until 1962.
 The entirety of SR 93 from Kingman to Wickenburg was officially designated the Joshua Forest Parkway in 1963.